macarthur-lab/matchbox/README.md

 ## Matching criteria

-1. Gene matching is considered the primary matching strategy.
+1. Gene matching is the primary matching strategy.

 2. Phenotype matching is done as a secondary step to help narrow down initial search via genotypes.